8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 ## MISCELLANEOUS

-As I have mentioned earlier, I followed [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) as my main reference.
+As I mentioned earlier, I followed [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) as my main reference.

 Keep in mind that your build might be different from mine because of all different components.
 Follow the guide accordingly.